 Who can refer a child for a dream?

-Candidate children and families must submit an online or written application (in PDF or Microsoft Word format), signed by a parent or legal guardian.
+Candidate children and families must submit an online or written application (in PDF format), signed by a parent or legal guardian.
 Medical or social work professionals may also make a referral.
 To refer a child for a dream, contact Catch-A-Dream and provide us the name and contact information on the child.
 We will then contact the child’s parents.

 How can I refer a child if I don’t fit one of the above categories?

 To refer a child for a dream, contact Catch-A-Dream and provide us the name and contact information on the child.
 We will then contact the child’s parents.
 Or, you may encourage the family to apply directly.
-Click here to print our child application form in PDF or Microsoft Word format or fill out the online application.
+Click here to print our child application form in PDF format or fill out the online application.

 How is it determined that a child qualifies for a dream?